Sometimes you just have to get something made, as nothing off the shelf meets all your needs or wants.

 I cannot imagine sticking it out in the face of that.
 And no one expected they would.
 The tiny, determined garrison was actually planned, at the national level, to only last 12 hours, and that was considered nuts, as it was up from a pre-no-reserves estimate of maybe 6 hours.
 If I haven't outlined enough horrible things they had to overcome then try this last add on for the tactical situation: The whole island isn't theirs.
 There's a wall down the middle, and Nazi soldiers on the other side.

-Another aerial photo from 1936, clearly showing the Red wall running the length of the
+Another aerial photo from 1936, clearly showing the Red wall running the length of the Harbour Canal and the Old Barracks in the extreme right of the picture edge

 And not a fortification.
 A wall. like what you might separate your back yard from your neighbors.
 Here is it after the battle.
 Yup, it's about one layer of brick, and some wire on top.